TrishadKano/DATA-SCIENCE-PROJECTS/SQL PROJECTS/Job Analysis/README.md

 # Introduction
 📊 Dive into the data job market!
 Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.

-🔍 For SQL queries used, you can check them  here: [SQL PROJECTS](SQL PROJECTS/Job Analysis)

 # Background
 Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.

 ### The Dataset which was used for this project, can be accessed via my google drive: https://drive.google.com/drive/folders/1dI4oTpNNo_aPeZQfxmRfX2rpFpqUNhhk?usp=sharing
 ### CREATION OF THE DATABASE AND LOADING OF THE DATASET:

-'''sql
-CREATE DATABASE sql_course;
-'''sql
+🔍 For SQL queries used, you can check them  here: [SQL PROJECTS](SQL PROJECTS/Job Analysis)

 ### The questions I wanted to answer through my SQL queries were: